-Accountability - Employees are responsible for the effective management and operation of the system and equipment.
-Major problems such as inadequate software or space utilization are referred to supervisors for resolution.
+Accountability - Employees are responsible for the effective management and operation o the system and equipment.
+Major problems such as inadequate software or space utilization, hardware or software upgrades, or potential communications to other computer systems are referred to supervisors for decisions.